Manta (SeaWorld Orlando): Ride experience

-Design
+Characteristics

 Theme and surrounding experience

 Manta is an attraction which encompasses a themed queue and a roller coaster.
-The queue is designed to resemble a seaside village decorated with mosaics and artwork inspired by rays.
+The queue is designed to resemble a seaside village, decorated with mosaics and artwork inspired by rays.
 Within the attraction's 4 acre site are ten aquaria containing 184,000 USgal of water.
 Approximately 3,000 animals representing over 60 species are visible—including over 300 rays, such as cownose rays and spotted eagle rays.
-Other creatures on display include sea horses, leafy seadragons and tropical fish.
+Other creatures on display include seahorses, leafy seadragons, and various tropical fish.

 Portions of the aquarium exhibit can be viewed by guests who do not wish to ride the roller coaster.
 Non-riding guests can use a second entrance to the attraction area, which is separated from those waiting for the roller coaster.
 Guests in the ride's queue have access to special exhibit components, such as a Plexiglas "pop-up" window into the aquarium.
-Manta's rails, supports and track are filled with sand to reduce noise.